Architecture

 Sessionis goroutine-safe for concurrent requests.
 Internal state (cookie jar, transport map, TLS cache) is mutex-protected.Fork(n)returns sessions sharing the cookie jar mutex with the parent.
 Concurrent requests across forks contend on the jar but ride independent connections.- Transport

 Close()paths are wrapped incloseWithTimeoutbecause QUICClosecan hang forever on a half-closed UDP socket.
-One of the timeout patterns we keep a close eye on. - Per-request context propagates down to the transport.
-Cancel the context, you cancel the in-flight read, handshake, or dial.
+One of the timeout patterns we watch closely. - Per-request context propagates down to the transport.
+Cancel the context and the in-flight read, handshake, or dial cancels with it.

 Where to look when something's wrong